blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

 * PicoBlade Pin 3 (purple) => 10-pin connector pin 2
 * PicoBlade Pin 4 (black) => 10-pin connector pin 3 or 5

-For more information on what connections are being made here, see the [pinout glossary](../knowledge/pinouts.md).
+For more information on what connections are being made here, see the {ref}`knowledge/pinouts:pinout glossary`.

 If you are using an older generation BMP that uses the 20-pin ARM debug connector, you will instead want to connect the green wire to pin 9 of the JTAG connector, purple to pin 7, and black to any even pin on the JTAG connector